Royal Institute of British Architects: RIBA Enterprises

-RIBA Enterprises was the commercial arm of RIBA, with a registered office in Newcastle upon Tyne, a base at 76 Portland Place in London, and an office in Newark, later sold to allow further investment.
+RIBA Enterprises was the commercial arm of the RIBA, with a registered office in Newcastle upon Tyne, a base at 76 Portland Place in London, and an office in Newark, later sold to allow further investment.
 It once employed over 250 staff, approximately 180 of whom were based in Newcastle.
 Its services include RIBA Insight, and RIBA Product Selector.
 It previously ran RIBA Publishing, RIBA Bookshops (which operates online and at 66 Portland Place), RIBA Appointments and RIBA Journal.
 These all now operate as part of the RIBA.

 RIBA Enterprises also included the Newcastle-based NBS (National Building Specification), which had 130 staff and dealt with building regulations and the Construction Information Service.
 In June 2018, the RIBA announced it was selling a £31.8 million stake in RIBA Enterprises, to LDC, the private equity arm of Lloyds Bank.
 In November 2020, NBS was sold to Byggfakta Group, a Sweden-based information services provider.
 The RIBA received £172 million from the sale of its stake in NBS, some of which was reinvested to provide a reliable income stream for the institute.

 The RIBA has been recognised as a business Superbrand since 2008.